 Anti-Takeover Effects of Our Amended and Restated Certificate of Incorporation, Bylaws and Delaware Law.
-Some provisions of Delaware law and our amended and restated certificate of incorporation and bylaws could make the following transactions more difficult: our acquisition by means of a proxy contest or otherwise; or removal of our incumbent officers and directors.
+Some provisions of Delaware law and our amended and restated certificate of incorporation and bylaws could make the following transactions more difficult: our acquisition by means of a tender offer; our acquisition by means of a proxy contest or otherwise; or removal of our incumbent officers and directors.